douglascayers/sfdc-add-campaign-members-by-report/README.md

 Do I need to install the Non-Profit Starter Pack?
 -------------------------------------------------

 No, this package uses a copy of the [SalesforceFoundation](https://github.com/SalesforceFoundation) [ReportService](https://github.com/SalesforceFoundation/CampaignTools/blob/master/src/classes/ReportService.cls) as part of their [CampaignTools](https://github.com/SalesforceFoundation/CampaignTools) package to support all records in a report beyond the 2,000 limit.
 I have included the two apex classes needed in this package.
+Just let the Salesforce Foundation know we appreciate them!

 Can I use other report types other than the standard "Contacts & Accounts" or "Leads"?